 When you send communications to supporters you will need to be confident that they have opted-in to the particular type of communication you are about to send.
 Knowing this relies on robust integration between all the systems you use, as mentioned in the last section.
 You must also be confident that you are giving your supporters a simple way to opt out of communications.
 For email newsletters, this should come in the form of an ‘unsubscribe’ or ‘manage preferences’ link at the bottom of the email.

 GDPR applies to historical data, not just data that has been collected after GDPR came into force.
-Depending on the quality of your existing systems and the way you collected data in the past, this means you may have to pro-actively contact your existing supporters to ensure that they have actively opted-in to your charity communications.
+Depending on the quality of your existing systems and the way you collected data in the past, this means you may have to pro-actively contact your existing members and contacts to ensure that they have actively opted-in to your organisation's marketing communications.

 Do I need a Data Protection Officer?

-You already need to have someone in your charity responsible for data protection and the GDPR does not change that.
+You already need to have someone in your organisation responsible for data protection and the GDPR does not change that.
 However, it does introduce a new more formal role called a Data Protection Officer (DPO).
-This role is unlikely to be required in most small charities.
+This role is unlikely to be required in most small organisations.
 A DPO must be appointed if you:

 We have condensed this post into a checklist for easy reference.
 If you find this useful please consider sharing this post.

-More data protection resources for charity and voluntary organisations
+More data protection resources for membership and voluntary organisations

-Charities and voluntary organisations have a wide range of relationships with people and so inevitably end up collecting and storing a range of personal data.
-We have created a number of resources to help charities and voluntary organisations deal with their data protection responsibilities effectively.
+Membership and voluntary organisations have a wide range of relationships with people and so inevitably end up collecting and storing a range of personal data.
+We have created a number of resources to help membership and voluntary organisations deal with their data protection responsibilities effectively.